Matt-Eva/intro-to-hash-tables/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Hash_table_5_0_1_1_1_1_0_SP.svg/380px-Hash_table_5_0_1_1_1_1_0_SP.svg.png"/>

+#### Collisions and Time Complexity

 Collisions are the reason hash tables have an O(n) worst case time complexity.
-If all keys are mapped to the same index and all values are stored in the same bucket, then our search algorithm will have to simply iterate through every value stored in that bucket before it can find the correct value - an O(n) operation.
+If all keys are mapped to the same index and all values are stored in the same bucket, then our search algorithm will have to  iterate through every value stored in that bucket before it can find the correct value - an O(n) operation.

+It's unlikely this will happen when using any of the built-in hash tables that come with major programming languages, due to the design and implementation of these hash tables, but the situation is more complex than "hash tables have O(1) look up time".

 ### Load Factor